·

 Prefer not to drive?
 Take the ADO bus — it’s comfortable, air-conditioned, and runs frequently from Cancun to Merida.
 Expect to pay around $20–$40 USD per person one way.

-New!
 Ride the Tren Maya to Merida

 With the rollout of the Tren Maya (Maya Train), you can now travel to Merida by rail from destinations like Cancun, Valladolid, Campeche, and eventually Tulum and Palenque.
-It’s a budget-friendly, eco-conscious option with air-conditioned cars and multiple daily departures.
+It’s a budget-friendly, eco-conscious option with air-conditioned cars and daily departures.

-How to Get Around Merida
+How to Get Around Merida: Taxis, Uber, and Renting a Car

 Merida is an easy city to navigate, especially if you’re staying near the historic center.
 The downtown core around Plaza Grande is walkable, and you can reach most major attractions, restaurants, and museums on foot.